 The ACA has focused national attention on the importance of clinical preventive services.
 Providing these services to adolescents offers clinicians the opportunity to shape their patient’s health throughout the life course, yet many clinicians lack the tools and specific knowledge to do so NAHIC has created an easy-to-use toolkit designed to guide clinicians.
+In November 2017, NAHIC has updated its easy-to-use toolkit designed to guide clinicians.
 The toolkit features recommendations from the United States Preventive Services Task Force, Bright Futures, the American Congress of Obstetricians and Gynecologists (ACOG) and the Centers for Disease Control and Prevention Advisory Committee on Immunization Practices.
 The guidelines toolkit consists of:

 - Summary of Recommended Guidelines for Clinical Preventive Services for Adolescents up to age 18*: A one-page document summarizing all recommendations, that can be printed easily and referred to during clinical practice.